 The RPC option enables people with no aviation experience and no intention of flying manned aircraft in the future the option of gaining a Certificate that is focused entirely on the operation of a Remotely Piloted Aircraft System (RPAS).
 RPAS falls under the umbrella of Unmanned Aerial Systems (UAS)

 We provide the Basic RPAS training course with 2 main options.
-You can either complete a 5-day full time course in a classroom which consists of about 3 days theory and 2 days practical assessments OR you can complete the theory training ONLINE and attend a 2-day practical assessment.
+You can either complete a 5-day full time course in a classroom which consists of about 3 days theory and 2 days practical assessments.

 This course is competency based and comprises a combination of theory and practical training.
 Upon successful completion of the course we will apply to CASA on your behalf for a Remote Pilot Certificate and you should receive it within a few days.